johnae/spook/README.md

 -- How much log output can you handle?
 (ERR, WARN, INFO, DEBUG) log_level "INFO"

--- Make it a local for use in handlers load_spookfile = _G.load_spookfile

 -- If the spookfile is reloaded we just ensure we reload -- the other stuff too. package.loaded['moonscript.cmd.lint'] = nil